Salem High School (Ohio)

 Salem High School is a public high school in Salem, Ohio, United States.
 It is the only high school in the Salem City School District.
-The school's athletic teams compete as the Salem Quakers in the Ohio High School Athletic Association as a member of the Eastern Buckeye Conference.
+Athletic teams are known as the Quakers, and play as a member of the Ohio High School Athletic Association in the Eastern Buckeye Conference.

+History

+Opened in 1860, Salem High School serves students grades 9–12.

+In 1917, the high school, which was used until 2006, was built.

-Since 2006, the building has also housed Salem Junior High School for grades 7 and 8, though it is administered separately from the high school.
+Since 2006, the campus has also housed Salem Junior High School for grades 7 and 8, though it is administered separately from the high school.

 Academics

-According to the National Center for Education Statistics, in 2021–2022, the school reported an enrollment of 665 pupils in grades 9th through 12th.
-The school employed 33.00 teachers, yielding a student–teacher ratio of 20.12.
 Salem High School offers courses in the traditional American curriculum.
-Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.
+Entering their third and fourth years, students may attend the Columbiana County Career and Technical Center in Lisbon, either part-time or full-time.